Collaborative Divorce Lawyers Serving Connecticut Residents

-- The divorce agreement derived during the four way meetings, also called Separation Agreement, will ultimately be made an order of the Connecticut Court.
+- The divorce agreement derived during the four-way meetings, also called the Separation Agreement, will ultimately be made an order of the Connecticut Court.

 Visit our Collaborative Divorce FAQ to learn more about the team members involved in a collaborative divorce.